ggmeiner22/Dancing-Links/README.md

-# N-Queens Problem using Dancing Links
+# N-Queens Problem using Dancing Links & Organ-Pipe Optimization

 ## Overview

-This project provides a solution to the classic n‑Queens problem using Donald Knuth’s Dancing Links algorithm (Algorithm X) in Python.
+This project solves the classical **n-Queens** problem using Donald Knuth’s **Dancing Links** (Algorithm X) in Python, and compares a standard row-column traversal against an **organ-pipe** ordering heuristic.
+For each board size you specify, it:

+1. Builds an exact-cover matrix representation.
+2. Runs the DLX search in **row-major order** (original).
+3. Runs the DLX search in **organ-pipe** order (center-out).
+4. Reports solution counts, individual runtimes, and relative speedup.

+---

 ## File Structure